-- 1. Drag and drop a file or folder from Windows Explorer onto the canvas (see Figure 3). - 2.
-Use the open option on the main menu to navigate to the file of choice, then click open - 3.
-Use the file browser toggle button to make the file browser visible, and then use it to navigate to the relevant files.
-2.1 Loading from Windows Explorer
+- 1. Drag and drop a file or folder from Windows Explorer onto the Canvas (see Figure 3). - 2.
+Use the 'Open' option on the Main Menu to navigate to the file of choice, then click 'Open'. - 3.
+Use the File Browser toggle button to make the File Browser visible, and then use it to navigate to the relevant files.
+2.1 Loading from Windows Explorer or Finder

-Figure 3: Loading a file from Windows Explorer A suitable data file or folder can simply be dragged and dropped from a standard Windows File Explorer window onto the canvas.
-It is also possible to use the "open with" option in Windows explorer and select JASON as the chosen software, however it is worth noting that this will start a new instance of JASON rather than loading the data into an existing one.
-2.2 Loading from the Main Menu Left clicking on the main menu and selecting the "open" option, opens a Windows file browser which can be used to navigate to an appropriate directory.
-Here, a file can be loaded by either double-clicking on the file or dragging it onto the canvas or clicking the open button on Windows explorer.
+Figure 3: Loading a file from Windows Explorer or Mac Finder A suitable data file or folder can simply be dragged and dropped from a standard Windows File Explorer window onto the Canvas.
+It is also possible to use the 'Open with' option in Windows explorer and select JASON as the chosen software, however it is worth noting that this will start a new instance of JASON rather than loading the data into an existing one.
+2.2 Loading from the Main Menu Left clicking on the Main Menu and selecting the 'Open' option, opens a Windows file browser which can be used to navigate to an appropriate directory.
+Here, a file can be loaded by either double-clicking on the file or dragging it onto the Canvas or clicking the 'Open' button on Windows explorer.
 Multiple files can be loaded using the usual methods for selecting multiple files in Windows Explorer.

 Figure 4: Loading a file from the Main Menu

 2.3 Loading from the File Browser

-The file browser toggle button can be used to make the file browser visible in JASON.
-By default it will appear by the left-hand edge of the canvas, see Figure 5.
-Note that the layout of JASON is configurable and the file browser can be detached and reattached at any edge of canvas simply by dragging the whole browser using the name bar at the top of the file browser frame.
+The File Browser toggle button can be used to make the File Browser visible in JASON.
+By default it will appear by the left-hand edge of the Canvas, see Figure 5.
+Note that the layout of JASON is configurable and the File Browser can be detached and reattached at any edge of the Canvas simply by dragging the whole browser using the name bar at the top of the File Browser frame.

-Figure 5: Loading data from the JASON file browser The file browser itself comprises three panels (see Figure 6) - 1.
-Files a straightforward file navigator panel. - 2.
+Figure 5: Loading data from the JASON file browser The File Browser itself comprises of three panels (see Figure 6) - Files a straightforward file navigator panel. - 2.
 Favorites a list of favorite directories. - 3.
 Recent a chronological list of recently opened files.

-A folder can be loaded from the file browser by simply navigating to the directory of choice and double clicking on the desired folder.
+A folder can be loaded from the File Browser by simply navigating to the directory of choice and double clicking on the desired folder.
 Files can be selected with a left mouse button click.
-Multiple files can be selected by holding down shift and selecting a second file to select all the files in between or holding down control and selecting individual files, see Figure 6.
-The selection is then dragged to the canvas to load the files.
-Folders can be added to the favorites tab by selecting them in the Files Browser panel and clicking on the 'star' icon or by right-clicking on the folder and selecting 'Add to Favorites'.
-Folders in the Favorites panel may be given an alias name by right-clicking on the folder and selecting 'Edit Alias' from the menu.
-Right click on any entry in the recent tab to display menu options.
-From this menu, items in the recent list can be deleted, the list cleared, a file opened or the file path copied as a text string.
+Multiple files can be selected by holding down Shift and selecting a second file to select all the files in between or holding down Ctrl or Cmd and selecting individual files, see Figure 6.
+The selection is then dragged to the Canvas to load the files.

+Folders can be added to the 'Favorites' tab by selecting them in the 'Files Browser' panel and clicking on the 'star' icon or by right-clicking on the folder and selecting 'Add to Favorites'.
+Folders in the 'Favorites' panel may be given an alias name by right-clicking on the folder and selecting 'Edit Alias' from the menu.
+Right click on any entry in the 'Recent' tab to display menu options.
+From this menu, items in the 'Recent' list can be deleted, the list cleared, a file opened or the file path copied as a text string.